Healthy Homes Assessment Manor Park

 Home Assessments Manor Park for Rental Properties

-There are a myriad of concerns to be able to examine in the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns you should look for in an house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be extremely costly for landlords and property managers.
-For professional advice, call today and book your rental property house evaluation.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an tenant solutions ruling can be extremely costly for landlords and property managers.
+For professional guidance, contact us today to book your rental properties home evaluation.

 home assessments for rental properties